pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/SQLiteData.md

 # ``SQLiteData``

-A fast, lightweight replacement for SwiftData, powered by SQL.
+A fast, lightweight replacement for SwiftData, powered by SQL and supporting CloudKit synchronization.

 ## Overview

-SQLiteData is a [fast](#Performance), lightweight replacement for SwiftData, including CloudKit synchronization (and even CloudKit sharing), that deploys all the way back to the iOS 13 generation of targets.
+SQLiteData is a [fast](#Performance), lightweight replacement for SwiftData, supporting CloudKit synchronization (and even CloudKit sharing), that deploys all the way back to the iOS 13 generation of targets.